MHubAI/documentation/documentation/mhubio/how_to_write_an_mhubio_module.md

 ## Defining the output data of the module

 Now that we have fetched input data, we need to know where to put any generated output data.
 MHub-IO will keep the connection in the background.
 Again, instead of dealing with the underlying references or paths, we simply provide an `@IO.Output` decorator to define the data we generate.
 The decorator works similarly to the `@IO.Input` decorator introduced earlier.
 This time, we set the optional data attribute to the name of the input data.
-Thereby, we set the reference, saying “out_data is produced based on in_data,' whatever in_data and out_data are.
-We also add the parameter out_data of type InstanceData to the signature of the `task()` method.
+Thereby, we set the reference, saying *'out_data is produced based on in_data,'* whatever in_data and out_data are.
+We also add the parameter `out_data` of type `InstanceData` to the signature of the `task()` method.
 Inside the `task()` method, we can then use `out_data.abspath` to access the path that MHub-IO generated for us to put the generated data.
 MHub-IO would perform automated checks in the background if the file were created.

 ```python
 @IO.Config('fast', bool, True, the='option to enable fast mode')